sinai-dev/sinai-dev.github.io/Effects/SL_EffectCondition.md

 * Maximum distance from soulspot.

 ## SL_QuestEventAreaCondition
-Checks the current scene for quest event(s).
+Checks the current scene for quest events.

 `EventUIDs` (list of string)
 * A list of `<string>` Event UIDs.
 These are the UIDs to check for.